shorepine/tulipcc/docs/tulip_breadboard.md

 - [This $58 RGB dot-clock 10.1" display with capacitive touch.](https://www.hotmcu.com/101-inch-1024x600-tft-lcd-display-with-capacitive-touch-panel-p-215.html) Note other RGB dot clock displays of different sizes and resolutions can also work, but the pin numberings will be different and you'll have to update the resolution in our code.
 - [A 40-pin FPC header for the display.](https://www.adafruit.com/product/4905)
 - One of two choices for sound: either [this mono I2S speaker amp board](https://www.adafruit.com/product/3006) (you'll also need a 3W speaker) or this stereo line-out / headphone jack [UDA1334 DAC.](https://www.aliexpress.com/item/3256803337983466.html?gatewayAdapt=4itemAdapt)
 - _Almost_ any USB keyboard should work.
-Please ensure it's just a keyboard -- if it has a trackpad, or extra USB ports on it, or anything else, it likely [won't work as we only support single root USB devices.](https://github.com/shorepine/tulipcc/issues/40) If yours doesn't, please file an issue here and I can investigate with you.
-I can only test the ones I have here!
-I do recommend the [Keychron series of mechanical keyboards](https://www.keychron.com/products/keychron-k7-ultra-slim-wireless-mechanical-keyboard?variant=39396239048793), they're inspiringly clicky.
 - If you want to support an optional NES or SNES joytstick, [get the right connector.](https://www.zedlabz.com/collections/retro-nintendo-snes/products/zedlabz-7-pin-90-degree-female-controller-connector-port-for-nintendo-snes-console-2-pack-grey)
 - Connectors and random parts:
    - [1 USB female A screw terminal](https://www.amazon.com/Poyiccot-Terminal-Connector-Converter-Breakout/dp/B08Y8NKGHL)